Epping Forest Centenary Walk: Manor Park to Epping walk

 We have 2 other Epping Forest Walks

 Mountain biking (cycling) is popular in the northern half of the walk, especially on Sunday mornings, and in winter (after prolonged wet weather) many paths become impassable for walkers - too churned up by wheels.
 Add in that cyclists travel at 20mph, and walkers 2mph!
 In late 2015, the Corporation of London (the forest's managers) held a consultation, which included the effect of cycling.
-The best solution would be a few paved cycle routes (which would also be wheelchair friendly) and a mountain bike course.
-In practise, most cyclists would use these, significantly reducing the damage to forest paths, and hopefully reducing the need to ban cycling.
-Of course, the consultation seems more worried about the effects of cycling on nature, not people :)
+The best solution would have been a few paved cycle routes (which would also be wheelchair friendly) and a mountain bike course.
+In practise, most cyclists would use these, significantly reducing the damage to forest paths, and hopefully reducing the calls to ban cycling.
+Sadly, the consultation was more worried about the effects of cycling on nature, than of people :)

 |Credit||This walk was devised by the Friends of Epping Forest|

 Manor Park (TFL Rail to/from Liverpool Street/Stratford) and Chingford are train stations.
 Epping (Central Line) is a tube station.